klysman08/klysman08/README.md

 ## Hi 👋,　私はクリスマンです。
-I'm a Data Scientist and AI engineer, passionate about technologies and natural science. 👨‍💻
+I am a Data Systems Engineer focused on building high-performance infrastructures, prioritizing hardware efficiency and low latency.
+My technical approach avoids JVM overhead, using languages like Rust and Python to create native, scalable, and cost-optimized ecosystems.

 Holder of a Master's degree in Data Science and a graduate degree in Production and Software Engineering.
 Experience bridging the gap between complex AI architecture and business growth.
 Expert in designing scalable Lakehouse solutions, FinOps and LLM integrations that drive operational efficiency.

-I am a Data Systems Engineer focused on building high-performance infrastructures, prioritizing hardware efficiency and low latency.
-My technical approach avoids JVM overhead, using languages like Rust and Python to create native, scalable, and cost-optimized ecosystems.

 I have 10 years of experience in software.
 I know which decisions matter and which don't.
 I know how to build scalable, maintainable, cost-effective solutions and guide teams to do the same.